It’s the most wonderful time of the year…for eCommerce sites.

 Quite simply, it’s the sheer amount of traffic.

-And although the pandemic doubtless played a part, the trend seems to be toward online shopping, with one study showing footfall to brick and mortar stores falling 49% between 2019 and 2020.
+And perhaps partly due to the pandemic, the trend seems to be toward online shopping, with one study showing footfall to brick and mortar stores falling 49% between 2019 and 2020.

-However, this sudden leap in users can be more than some sites are built to handle, with 50 global brands experiencing downtime during Black Friday 2020 alone.
+However, this sudden leap in users can be more than some sites are built to handle.

 What’s the impact of website crashes over the Cyber Five?